Instructions for preparing COSEWIC status reports

-Describe any legislation, regulations, customs or conditions that currently serve to protect the wildlife species.
+Describe any legislation, regulations, customs, or conditions that can currently be used to protect the Wildlife Species.
 This could include:

 - intentions for protection or listing under the US Endangered Species Act;

-- international agreements (e.g., agreement on Polar Bears) or international conventions (e.g., the Migratory Birds Convention, the UN Convention on the Law of the Sea) that protect the wildlife species;
+- international agreements (e.g., agreement on Polar Bears) or conventions (e.g., the Migratory Birds Convention, the UN Convention on the Law of the Sea).

 Briggins, B.G., R.J.
 Neves, and C.K.
 Dohner.
 1995.
 Draft strategy for the conservation of native freshwater mussels.
 Fish and Wildlife Service, Washington, D.C.
 2 pp. [Manuscript]